Patient experience is a vital but complex area.

 Growing evidence tells us that patient experience is a good indicator of the quality of health services.
 Better experience, stronger partnerships with consumers, and patient and family-centred care have been linked to improved health, clinical, financial, service and satisfaction outcomes.

-Adult inpatient survey
+Adult inpatient experience survey

 Primary care patient experience survey